The model: Document, Element, Path, Value

 The Document

-A prim is one node: a path, a type token, a map of typed properties, and a map of string metadata.
+An Element is one node: a Path, a type token, a map of typed Properties, and a map of string metadata.

 def object "ball" {